maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 Twitter notably had to jump hurdles with [the Indian government](https://www.npr.org/2021/02/17/968641246/twitter-in-standoff-with-indias-government-over-free-speech-and-local-law) about suppressing the backlash against the farm laws.
 Accounts were suspended at first and hashtags were reduced.
 As Twitter struggled between free speech and the government's orders, I wonder if this affected the results somehow.

 The public seemed to be divided equally between negative, neutral, and positive reactions.
 The majority is overall neutral.
 While this seems strange, we can reason that the neutral tweets were dedicated to reporting on the events of the protests.
-The rest of the tweets is more negatively positioned towards the movement, while the minority of tweets are positive.
-The traffic caused and the MP's smashed window seemed to have almost no change compared to the total sentiment.
+The rest of the tweets are more negatively positioned towards the movement, while the minority of tweets are positive.
+We know that there was pushback against the movement, as evidenced by one negative wordcloud.
+However, many of the negative tweets were likely also directed toward the government.

+The blocking of Delhi's entrances and the MP's smashed window seemed to have almost no change compared to the total sentiment.
 During the Republic's Day violence, though, the number of negative tweets drastically went up to almost 50% of the total number of tweets.
 Again, though, these results may not reflect the true sentiment towards the movement: the Indian government tried to suppress Twitter and shut down the internet in order to prevent support for the farmers.
 However, because of the violence incited by some of the protesters, we can imagine that most of the negative tweets were directed toward them.

 ### Women's March